 Adding Google Preferred to TrueView can boost the upper funnel

-We think of Google Preferred lineups like Food & Recipes, Music, and News as interest-specific channels like MTV, Comedy Central, or TLC.
+We think of Google Preferred lineups like Food & Recipes, Entertainment & Pop Culture, and News as interest-specific cable channels like MTV, Bravo, or TBS.
 This valuable inventory with YouTube's most passionate audiences not only extended the reach of our client's campaigns, but also had a strong impact on the upper funnel when added to TrueView-only campaigns in our test.

 With Google Preferred added to a TrueView campaign:

 - Five out of the six tested ads showed significantly higher lifts on upper-funnel metrics, compared to TrueView 30-second ads alone.3

 - The highest scoring ad had 165% higher lift in brand awareness and 146% higher lift in ad recall.

 Adding TrueView to a campaign already running on Google Preferred can drive deeper consideration further down the funnel.
 We found:

 - Three of the six ads we tested showed higher lifts in lower-funnel metrics with TrueView added in, compared to when Google Preferred ran alone.

 - The highest scoring ad had 59% higher lift in purchase intent by adding skippable TrueView ads to the mix.